spinframework/spin-js-sdk/README.md

 There are some examples provided in the [examples](./examples/) directory.
 Each example has a readme on building and running it.

 Ensure you have the [latest version of Spin](https://developer.fermyon.com/spin/install) and the [js2wasm plugin](#using-the-sdk) installed.

+__Note__: These examples track Spin's `main` branch, so you may need to ensure you are using the [canary](https://github.com/fermyon/spin/releases/tag/canary) Spin release.